 - Motorcycle wrecks made up 8 to 10 percent of all auto accidents in Louisiana.

 - Out of 80 motorcyclists, 48 helmeted riders accounted for the number of deaths relating to motorcycle accidents in Louisiana.

 - Other drivers.
 Drivers on the road present serious dangers to vulnerable motorcyclists, who suffer the most in collisions.
 Driver distraction, inattention, and carelessness cause thousands of motorcycle accidents each year.
 If a driver does not see an oncoming motorcyclist, the outcome can be disastrous.
 It is every driver’s duty to pay strict attention to the road at all times and treat motorcyclists with respect and due care.

 - Dangerous road condition.
 Motorcyclists are much more sensitive to the conditions of the roadway than passenger vehicle drivers.
 A road defect that other vehicles can cruise smoothly over, may upend a smaller, lighter motorcycle.
 Roadway hazards such as fallen trees, debris, potholes, uneven shoulders, and loose rubble can all cause serious motorcycle accidents.
 If the city should have repaired the condition but failed to do so, the injured motorcyclist may be able to make a claim against the government for negligent roadway maintenance.

 - Defective motorcycle part.
 If your bike suffers a tire blowout, brake failure, or other malfunction that causes you to crash, consider whether the part has a defect.
 There could be recalls regarding your motorcycle model or the specific part.
-Even if no recall exists, seek help from our product liability lawyers.
 If the product is defective, you might be able to make a claim against the manufacturer for compensation.